hp-freely/Enhanced-Flag-Timer/README.md

+Download Instructions:
+1. Click "EnhancedFlagTimer.zip"
+2. Click the "..." button in the top right of page.
+3. Select "Download"
 # Enhanced Flag Timer
 A script that provides dedicated HUDs for tracking the time value (in seconds) since a flag was dropped for a given team.